matthttam/fantasy-statblocks-layout-2025/README.md

   This appears to be a limitation of the plugin in its current state.
   So far, this only affects the **Beholder** statblock.

+- **Legendary Actions description loads slightly late.**
+  This is mostly a non-issue but worth noting: the description text for Legendary Actions appears moments after the rest of the block because there is no clean injection point *after* the trait header in the layout.

 - **Delayed loading when “Parse Frontmatter” is enabled.**
+  This is also a non-issue but I wanted to note.
 Statblocks will not render immediately while the plugin is still parsing frontmatter.
   Once the plugin finishes, simply click the file again to render as expected.

-- **Legendary Actions description loads slightly late.**
-  This is mostly a non-issue but worth noting: the description text for Legendary Actions appears moments after the rest of the block because there is no clean injection point *after* the trait header in the layout.
+This is not a layout issue.
+The more frontmatter monsters in your vault the longer this can take.